 A cochlear implant is a man-made device that is surgically implanted.
 Just as a pacemaker does not replace the function of the heart, a cochlear implant can never fully replace the function of the cochlea.
 And just like a pacemaker, its recipients must be properly educated about the repercussions of its potential rejection.
 He was tall and shy, with dark tousled hair.
 He came into my room tentatively and sat still and quiet in his chair.

-I pointed to myself and signed my sign name.
+go to site I pointed to myself and signed my sign name.
 Then, I pointed to him and gestured for him to introduce himself.
 How old are you?